poppy-project/pypot/_sources/controlling_robot.txt

 Controlling robot
 *****************

-PyPot handles the communication with dynamixel motors from robotis.
+Pypot handles the communication with dynamixel motors from robotis.
 Using a USB communication device such as USB2DYNAMIXEL or USB2AX, you can open serial communication with robotis motors (MX, RX, AX) using communication protocols TTL or RS485.
 More specifically, it allows easy access (both reading and writing) to the different registers of any dynamixel motors.
 Those registers includes values such as position, speed or torque.
-The whole list of registers can directly be found on the robotis website http://support.robotis.com/en/product/dxl_main.htm.
+The whole list of registers can directly be found on the `robotis website <http://support.robotis.com/en/product/dxl_main.htm>`_.

 You can access the register of the motors through two different ways: